Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Description**: A request parameter of the Patch Operation must not have a required/default value.

-**Why the rule is important**: This will ensure that the existing properties are not accidentally overwritten.
+**Why the rule is important**: A PATCH operation is used to update properties of a resource.
+So, If the resource has 'X' number of properties and if you wish to change one of them, then a PATCH request could be sent with a value for that specified property.
+In other words, all the properties in the PATCH request are updated.
+Now, if any of the values are marked as required/default, it would force the system to update it always which is not the intention of the PATCH operation.

 **How to fix the violation**: Ensure that the request parameter of the Patch Operation does not have a required/default value.